Background pattern

 Other medications and Emylif

-Inform your doctor if you are taking, have taken recently, or may need to take any other medication.
+Tell your doctor if you are taking, have recently taken, or may take any other medications.

 Pregnancy, breastfeeding, and fertility

-Driving and operating machines
+Driving and using machines

 Emylif contains:

--Yellow-orange S (E110).
-It may cause allergic reactions.
+• Orange Yellow S (E110).
+May cause allergic reactions.

 3. How to take Emylif

-Follow exactly the administration instructions of this medication indicated by your doctor.
-In case of doubt, consult your doctor or pharmacist again.
+Follow the administration instructions for this medication exactly as indicated by your doctor.
+If you are unsure, consult your doctor or pharmacist again.

 The recommended dose is one buccal film twice a day.

-Below are the oral administration instructions.
+The following are the oral administration instructions.

 Step 1.
 Before taking Emylif

-Do not take this medication if it has expired.
+Do nottake this medication if it has expired.

 Figure 1

 Step 2.
-Open the packet
+Open the sachet

 Figure 2